m4rw3r/InjectStack/README.rst

 Getting Started
 ===============

-A quick hello world example with a few default middlewares:
+A quick hello world example with one of the default middlewares:

 ::